-The index was originally developed in 1969 by Morgan Stanley Capital International, which is majority-owned by the investment bank Morgan Stanley.
-As the oldest international index, EAFE is widely used in the investment management community as the standard for judging the performance of foreign mutual funds and pension accounts.
+The MSCI EAFE index is widely used in the investment management community as the standard for judging the performance of foreign mutual funds and pension accounts.
 Managers of these funds compare their own performance to the MSCI EAFE to determine whether they are providing value to clients or not.

 Where to Find Data on MSCI EAFE

-Performance data for EAFE and many other global indices is available for free on the MSCI's website.
-This data includes top holdings, sector weighting, country weights, and other data that international investors can use in order to ensure that their overall portfolio is properly diversified.
-In addition, investors can find information regarding valuation metrics and other fundamentals, as well as risk characteristics that may be important to consider when building a portfolio.
+Performance data for EAFE and many other global indices is available for free on the MSCI website.
+This data includes top holdings, sector weighting, country weights, and other data that international investors can use to ensure that their overall portfolio is properly diversified.
+Investors can also find information regarding valuation metrics and other fundamentals, as well as risk characteristics that may be important to consider when building a portfolio.

 There are many different exchange-traded funds (ETFs) focused on the MSCI EAFE index.
 Investors looking for broad exposure to ex-U.S. markets may want to consider these funds to add international diversification to their portfolios.